bhohnco/Module-1-Journal-Reflections/Career Journal.md

 **Describe one of your strengths**

 **What is something you have learned to do well (list a skill)?**
-//I have learned to build a lot of things with my hands.
-DIY home projects, woodworking pieces, and general construction. // **What is something you know about (list some knowledge/expertise you have)?**
+>I have learned to build a lot of things with my hands.
+DIY home projects, woodworking pieces, and general construction.
+**What is something you know about (list some knowledge/expertise you have)?**
-//I know a lot about logistics, shipping patterns, and importation. // **What is something you have a natural ability to do well (list a talent)?**
+>I know a lot about logistics, shipping patterns, and importation.
+**What is something you have a natural ability to do well (list a talent)?**
-//I am artistic.
-I can draw and paint well.//
+>I am artistic.
+I can draw and paint well.

 **How could you combine these to describe a specific strength?**
+>I believe I'm a fast learner and pick up on things fairly quickly.
+I like a challenge and I'm willing to put in the hard work to accomplish it.

 *Read through your Top 4 results from Pairin*

 **In your own words, what do these top 4 qualities tell you about yourself?**
+These qualities make me happy with the person I've become.
+I think these qualities are acurate with how I view and approach the world.
+Also, how I approach my professional life and career.
+I think I have a nice balance of all 4 qualities, and use them in the right way.

 **Do they resonate with you?
 Why/why not?**
+They do resonate with me.
+I take pride in being imaginative and having a can do attitude.
+I think its helpful when approaching any challenge in life, and goes a long way when I feel stuck or unmotivated.
+I feel that I'm very authentic and truthful, and do not try to be someone I'm not.

 **How do they relate to the strength you wrote about in Prompt #1?**